 How much do you have on your plate?

-Some of my friends are runners, and know they need just a little time each day to get their blood pumping.
+Some of my friends are runners.
+They know they need just a little time each day to get their blood pumping.
 I’m not a runner, but I do make time for at least two HIIT workouts and two weight-lifting workouts each week.

-Others need time to read, or to knit, or need people to socialize with.
+Others need time to read or to knit.
+Some need people to socialize with.
 Some enjoy going shopping.
 Some enjoying cooking.
 Some need time outside to enjoy the sunshine.

 What makes you feel happy and whole?
 Figure it out, and do it.

 Did you see my list of obligations above?
 Clearly, I stink at this.
 But it’s too important to not discuss.

 My friend told me once that I needed to choose between the good and the great.
 This is so true.
 There are tons of wonderful opportunities for my kids to participate in.
 Classes we want to take, people we want to spend time with, and places we want to go.
 There are tons of things I want to do.

 I’m lucky that there are many opportunities for personal growth and community service where I live.
 There are tons of things I’d love to do!
 But I still have to remember my friend’s words and look for the great in a world of really good things.

 Look closely at the opportunities you are saying yes to, and don’t be afraid to say no more often.
 If it doesn’t fit your schedule, if you’re too tired, if it’s not a perfect fit for your family, just say no.

 You only have 2 hands and 24 hours in the day.
 Outsourcing is your friend, and time is valuable.